Volunteer Awards 2014

 Volunteers will be taking calls on the Beat Adult Helpline, responding to users’ needs and providing information, support and signposting.

 Skills: Are you a good listener?
-Do you have knowledge of eating disorders and a basic understanding of mental health issues?
+Do you have good knowledge of eating disorders and an understanding of mental health issues?
 Do you have good IT skills and experience of using spreadsheets/databases and internet?
-Are you able to commit to volunteering three hours per week between 10.30am-7.30pm?
+Are you able to commit to volunteering three hours per week, afternoons and evenings?
 Are you available 40 out of 52 weeks for a minimum of one year?

 Supervision: Ongoing supervision and mentoring within the role